AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 In simple words, chatbots aim to understand users’ queries and generate a relevant response to meet their needs.
 Simple chatbots scan users’ input sentences for general keywords, skim through their predefined list of answers, and provide a rule-based response relevant to the user’s query.

-Modern chatbots; however, can also leverage AI and natural language processing (NLP) to recognize users’ intent from the context of their input and generate correct responses.
+Contemporary chatbots utilize AI and natural language processing (NLP) to interpret users’ intentions from the context of their messages and produce appropriate responses.

 Chatbots can be divided into 3 types based on the response-generation method: